Privacy and Data Protection Statement

 Other payment options

-We also offer ApplePay as a payment option for some services.
-To process payments made through ApplePay we use a third party called Stripe Payments Europe Ltd (Stripe).
+We also offer Mobile Wallet payment options, such as ApplePay and Google Pay, for some services.
+To process payments made through Mobile Wallets we use a third party called Stripe Payments Europe Ltd (Stripe).

-Profiling means gathering information about individuals and analysing their characteristics and behaviour patterns to place them in a certain category to help inform the efficiency of the Charities fundraising activity.
+Profiling means gathering information about individuals and analysing their characteristics and behaviour patterns to place them in a certain category to help inform the efficiency of the Charities fundraising activity or to help identify possible new supporters.
 It’s a procedure that involves processing personal information using a series of statistical deductions to make predictions about people which makes an inference based on the qualities of others who appear statistically similar to the individual whose personal information is being processed.

 How we use profiling